4 BEDROOM HOME IN NORTH TACOMA

 Grab your reusable bag and head to the Proctor District located less than a mile away!
 Step out on a Saturday and head to the Proctor Farmers Market to get all their fresh, locally sourced fruits and veggies.
 The Farmers Market is running now through December.

 This little hub offers lots of locally owned shops for clothing, play, entertainment and dining.
-Find The Metropolitan Market, Safeway, Knapp’s Restaurant, The Blue Mouse Theatre, Peaks & Pints Craft Beer Store, Pomodoro, East West, Viva, Cactus, Top Pot Doughnuts, Olympia Coffee Roasters and Fernseed, Toast Mi, Lapis, Waffle Stop, Crudo & Cotto, Rudy’s Barbershop and Bliss Ice Cream, and newly opened
+Find The Metropolitan Market, Safeway, Knapp’s Restaurant, The Blue Mouse Theatre, Peaks & Pints Craft Beer Store, Pomodoro, Europa Bistro, East West, Viva, Cactus, Top Pot Doughnuts, Olympia Coffee Roasters and Fernseed, Toast Mi, Lapis, Waffle Stop, Crudo & Cotto, Rudy’s Barbershop and newly opened Bliss Ice Cream.